damien-mattei/Scheme-PLUS-for-Guile/README.md

 </pre>
 <br>
-<br>Programs now needs to be parsed due to the use of optimization
+<br><del>Programs now needs to be parsed due to the use of optimization
 schemes, for parsing do:

 <pre>